GerbenAaltink/bash-roulette/README.md

 # Bash roulette
 This application is called bash roulette.
 Russian bash is also fine.
 It will pick a random command from your bash and execute it.
 You can only win!
 It keeps you sharp.
-Especially when something did get executed quits your terminal afterwards.
+Especially when something did is executed and quits your terminal afterwards.
 Exciting!